RootMyTV/RootMyTV.github.io/README.md

 ## Troubleshooting

-In case of any problems [join our Discord server](https://discord.gg/xWqRVEm) and ask for help on `#rootmytv` channel, or file a GitHub issue.
+In case of any problems [join the OpenLGTV Discord server](https://discord.gg/xWqRVEm) and ask for help on `#rootmytv` channel, or file a GitHub issue.

 - Check if LG Connect Apps is enabled